 Skip to content

-Thinking about making a bunny the newest member of your family?
-Good choice!
-Rabbits make great house pets and many people find them just as rewarding as dogs and cats.
-Here are some facts about rabbits that might just convince you to open your heart and home to a bunny today.
+Here are more facts about rabbits that might just convince you to open your heart and home to a bunny today.

 1. Rabbits are playful.

 Some people are under the mistaken impression that rabbits are boring.
-This couldn’t be further from the truth.
-Most rabbit owners will tell you that you shouldn’t leave a rabbit alone in an outdoor hutch all day.
-When you have a house rabbit around, you’ll be amazed at how fun and playful they are.
-They will entertain themselves (and you) by burrowing in and out of towels and blankets, get the crazies and jump and run around, and even nudge a book or phone out of your hand if you’re not paying them enough attention.
+This couldn't be further from the truth.
+Most rabbit owners will tell you you shouldn't leave a rabbit alone in an outdoor hutch all day.
+When you have a house rabbit around, you'll be amazed at how fun and playful they are.

 2. Rabbits are clean.